Chatbot conversations

 Where FAQs are published:

-Click "Create frequent answer" to save.
+Click "Create Frequent Answer" to save.

-Accessing the manager
+Accessing the Training Hub

-The training FAQ table
+The FAQ table

 Every FAQ the chatbot has been trained on is listed here — both event-specific and site-wide.